Tinkidinki/cvenn-codes/README.md

 # Witnessing Negative Conditional Entropy

-This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Witnessing Negative Conditional Entropy', published in [Physical Review A](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.104.012417).
+This repository contains all the codes written in `MATLAB` used to generate results in the paper `Witnessing Negative Conditional Entropy', published in [Physical Review A](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.104.012417).
 Open access available on [arxiv](https://arxiv.org/abs/2001.11237).

 It also contains a few quantum functions useful for 2-qubit systems written in `sage`.